dwoods447/proposal_date_calculator/readme.md

 ## Program Timeline Calculator
 This is a proposed programs approval process calculator written using Vue.js and Bootstrap-Vue.
 It will provide users an idea of how long their program proposals may take.
-Essentially they’ll enter a date in the green cell and it will auto-calculate dates for all the specific steps.
+Essentially they’ll enter a date in the input and it will auto-calculate dates for all the specific steps.